irods/externals/README.md

-# externals
-Dependencies for the building and installation of iRODS
+# Dependencies for the building and installation of iRODS

+Currently tested on:

+- Ubuntu 14
+- CentOS 6
+- CentOS 7
+- OpenSUSE 13